nicojo77/NetFLICC/readme/manual.md

     <img align="center" src="./zeeked2.png">

 ### OpenCellID dataset download
 It should be possible to automate the download of cell_towers.csv.gz.
+At least verifying the creation date and displaying some warning message if too old.

-At least verifying the creation date on displaying some warning.
+Currently the user needs running gunzip on the cell_towers.csv.gz which will create cell_towers.csv.
+Running openCellID2parquet.py will convert the csv to parquet.
+Mixing both gunzip and the python script is possible.

 [_ToTop_](#top)